-As indicated in the statement of comprehensive income, the Group has seen a significant improvement in results with an uplift in profitability of \$1,108,000 when compared to last year.
-The net profit in the current year is US\$824,000 (2020: loss of US\$284,000) and due to that, net assets have increased from US\$868,000 to US\$1,692,000.
+As indicated in the statement of comprehensive income, the Group has incurred a net loss in the current year of US\$374,000 (2021: profit of US\$824,000) and due to that, net assets reduced from US\$1,692,000 to US\$1,318,000.

-In advance of other sports, the horseracing industry continued to operate during the lockdown period of the pandemic in 2020, which allowed the industry to attract higher player numbers and wagering volumes and this has resulted in improved performance and has increased Group profitability during 2020/21.
+2020/21 results benefitted from the horseracing industry continuing to operate during the lockdown period of the Covid pandemic in 2020, which allowed the industry to attract higher player numbers and wagering volumes, which resulted in improved performance and increased Group profitability during that financial year.
+While there has been an expected reduction in retail customer numbers as other sports and wagering opportunities opened again, overall, there has still been an improvement in net results when compared to years prior to 2020/21.
 Extensive efforts have been made to promote the content and markets the Group provides to a wider customer base with an increased focus on player retention.
 Whilst there can be no certainty as to the level and duration of higher volumes and improved trading results, significant attention is being applied to sustain these trading patterns through attracting and retaining new players.

-This improved performance has led to a more positive cash flow position, growing the Group operational cash, which allows the Group to continue to meet its liabilities for the foreseeable future.
+The Group has maintained sufficient operational cash to allow it to continue to meet its liabilities for the foreseeable future.